Qarj/WebImblaze/README.md

 * 10.html contains the http response for step 10
 * 20.html contains the http response for step 20

-If you double click on results.html to view in a browser, you will see hyperlinks to the indiviual results for steps 10 and 20.
+If you double click on results.html to view in a browser, you will see hyperlinks to the individual results for steps 10 and 20.
 Click on the link for step 10 and you will see the web page that WebInject received rendered in the browser.
 You are able to expand the `Request Headers` and `Response Headers`.
 You can also click on `next` to see the next test step results.
 Ignore the `Summary`, `Batch Summary` and `Run Results` links (the WebInject-Framework project is needed to make them functional.)